This new feature has been a long time in the making, and we couldn't be more excited to bring it to you!

 Just create your report as usual, add the normal "Rankings" section, and then click the "gear" icon to access the metrics options.
 As always, tick the boxes for the metrics that you'd like to include:

 Check out this video overview for an even more detailed look at our new Mobile SERPs feature:

 Super exciting, right?!
 We're thrilled to be rolling this update out so quickly, right on the heels of the Adroll integration release last week , and the Call Tracking updates from the week prior.
 We have a slew of additional updates planned for the near future, and for the remainder of 2017.
 We're still just getting started!
 Check out our Roadmap for a sneak preview of what's coming next and what's under development.

 Questions or feedback about the new Mobile SERPs feature?
 Have ideas for other new features that you'd love to see us include in the future?
-Drop a comment below, head over to our "discussions" page, or feel free to reach out to our support team!
+Drop a comment below or feel free to reach out to our support team!